 Inflammatory bowel disease(IBD) including Crohn's disease and ulcerative colitis.
 Blood in diarrhoea is a symptom of these long-term (chronic) digestive conditions that cause inflammation of the bowel lining.

 Bowel polyps.
 These small growths on the lining of the colon or the rectum are common.
-They don’t always cause problems, but a small amount of blood in poo is possible.
+They don’t always cause problems, but a small amount of blood when using the toilet possible.

 Anal sex and sexually transmitted infections (STIs).
-Damage from anal sex or STIs may cause some rectal bleeding and blood in poo.
+Damage from anal sex or STIs may cause some rectal bleeding.